Stefan Gleason (Florida) Sits Atop the 21st Century Gold Rush

-As the founder of Money Metals Exchange, which buys, sells, and stores gold, silver, platinum, and palladium, Gleason provides options for people who want more control over their financial strategies.
+As the founder of Money Metals Exchange, an online dealer that buys, sells, stores, and even lends against gold, silver, platinum, and palladium, Gleason provides options for people who want more control over their financial strategies.

 "I think everyone should have some assets outside of the traditional financial system of dollar-denominated securities and bonds where there's counterparty risk," explained Gleason, who resides in Charlotte, N.C., with his wife and two sons.

-The demand for precious metals is booming – especially in light of political and economic disruptions over the past decade.
-Money Metals Exchange was founded in 2010 as the nation emerged from the Great Recession.
-It has grown to nearly 400,000 customers while tracking to reach $1 billion in annual sales this year.
+Money Metals Exchange was founded back in 2010 as the nation emerged from the Great Recession.
+The company has grown to over 100 employees and 500,000 customers -- and is approaching $1 billion in annual sales.

-This summer, the company is set to break ground on its second building - a 35,000 square facility which includes 10,000 square feet of secure vault space.
+This spring, Money Metals is putting the finishing touches on its second building - a 37,000 square feet facility which includes 9,000 square feet of ultra-secure vault space.

 The investment world has taken notice.
-Money Metals Exchange was recently named "The Best Online Gold Dealer for 2022" by Investopedia, a prominent financial advisory service headquartered in New York City.
+Money Metals Exchange was named "The Best Online Gold Dealer for 2023" by Investopedia, a prominent financial advisory service headquartered in New York City.

 Gleason did not aim for a career in the financial sector.
-At Florida, he was an engineering major before switching to political science as he became increasingly interested in public policy and government actions.
+At the University of Florida, he was an engineering major before switching to political science as he became increasingly interested in public policy and government actions.

-"What drove me into public policy is my conservative free-market belief system [and my belief] in limited government, less regulation, and low taxes," said Gleason, who grew up in northern California.
+"What drove me into public policy is my conservative free-market belief system [and my belief] in limited government, less regulation, and low taxes," said Gleason, who grew up in northern California before heading to Gainesville, Florida.

 His ideal world is one where government intervention into the economy is limited, and individual freedoms are abundant and fully protected.